-Looking for things to do with kids in London during February and February half term 2022?
-I’ve brought you a bumper list of over 130+ activities to do with kids in London this February 2022, enough to fill the coldest half term of the year ten times over.
+Looking for things to do with kids in London during February and February half term 2023?
+I’ve brought you a bumper list of activities to do with kids in London this February 2023, to fill the coldest half term of the year several times over.

-Note: This year, the one-week February half term falls between 12 February 2022 and 27 February 2022.
-But in London, most schools will have half term between 12 and 20 February 2022.
+Note: This year, the one-week February half term falls between 11 and 26 February 2023, depending on your area.
+In London, most schools will have half term between 11 and 19 February 2023.

 If you’re looking to escape the cold, I’ve included indoor activities including art, theatre and workshops.
 Want some fresh air?
 There’s light shows and garden trails to keep them moving.
 From tots to teens, whatever their age or interest, there’s bound to be something on this list that they’ll love.
 And in case you’re still feeling the post-Christmas pinch, I’ve included plenty of FREE events too.

 This isn’t some fantasy wish list – I’ve only included events which have availability at the time of writing.
 But be quick – many events I share book out quickly.
-To make it even easier for you, I’ve added links to every event page, so you can book in a click of a button.
+To make it even easier for you, I’ve added links to every event page, so you can book in a couple of clicks.

-So grab your calendar, a cuppa and your bank card – and let’s get booking some February fun!
+So grab your calendar and a cuppa – and let’s find some February fun!

 Psst: Like what I do?
 Show your support by buying me a coffee.